-PRIORITY VISION: The likelihood of people developing long-term conditions is reduced, particularly for those with identifiable risk factors, such as poor diet and insufficient physical activity.
-We will work with people, carers, communities and other public sector professionals to prevent or alleviate risk factors and improve quality of life.
-When a person nears the end of their life, we will support them, their families and their carers to plan support that is dignified and that honours their personal preferences.
+PRIORITY VISION: People remain health, well and independent and the likelihood of developing long-term conditions is reduced, through the management of risk factors such poor diet and insufficient physical activity.
+People, carers, communities and professionals work together to ensure people living with long term conditions (and their families and carers) receive high quality health and care, and other public services to improve their quality of life.
+When nearing the end of life, people, their families and carers are supported to plan their care that is dignified and honours their personal preferences.